Name

 Available in:

-Sir Andrew Barron Murray OBE (born 15 May 1987) is a British former professional tennis player.
+Sir Andrew Barron Murray (born 15 May 1987) is a British former professional tennis player and current coach.
 He was ranked world No. 1 in singles by the Association of Tennis Professionals (ATP) for 41 weeks, and finished as the year-end No. 1 in 2016.
 Murray won three Grand Slam singles titles, two at Wimbledon (in 2013 and 2016), and one at the US Open (in 2012), and reached eleven major finals.
 Murray was ranked in the top 10 for all but one month from July 2008 through to October 2017, and was in the top 4 in eight of the nine year-end rankings during that time.
 Murray won 46 ATP Tour singles titles, including 14 Masters 1000 events and two gold medals at the Summer Olympics.

 Career Honours